dcaohuu18/XTERN-data-science/README.md

 This is my work in response to the assessment prompt for the Data Science role of XTERN 2019.
 Please see the getting-insights notebook first before looking at the charging-stratergy.
 There's also an extension in which I identify where to set up the charging stations (See the charging-stations notebook)

+NOTE: All my graphs are static.
+However, if you want to have a better view, please visit this link of the nbviewer: https://nbviewer.jupyter.org/github/dcaohuu18/XTERN-data-science/tree/master/

 Here's the prompt:

 ###### Situation